 2. Help

 You may only realise the full truth behind the African adage ‘it takes a village to raise a child’ when you move countries and possibly continents away from your support network.
-Having an au pair is an extra pair of hands to help get children ready for school or to entertain a toddler while you or your partner take a shower, cook a meal or take a few minutes out to relax at the end of a busy day.
+Hiring an au pair provides you with an extra pair of hands to help get children ready for school or to entertain a toddler while you or your partner take a shower, cook a meal or take a few minutes out to relax at the end of a busy day.
 They may also help with light household duties like loading and unloading the dishwasher, cleaning the kitchen or vacuuming.

 3. Cultural exchange